Geometry of the minimal spanning tree of a random $3$-regular graph: Definitions and various scaling limits

 \begin{constr}[The space $\cH^{(s)}$ for $s\geq 2$] Fix an integer $s\geq 2$, and let $n=2(s-1)$ and $r=3(s-1)$. \begin{enumeratea} \item Let $\cK_{n,3}$ be distributed as $\cmnthree$ conditioned to be connected.
 Label its edges arbitrarily as $(u_i, v_i)$, $1\leq i\leq r$. \item Independently of the above, sample $(X_1,\ldots,X_r)$ from a $\mathrm{Dirichlet}(\frac{1}{2},\ldots, \frac{1}{2})$ distribution. \item Independently of the above, sample i.i.d.
 Brownian CRTs $\cT_1,\ldots,\cT_r$.
 For $1\leq i\leq r$, let $\rho_i$ be the root of $\cT_i$ and $z_i$ be a point in $\cT_i$ sampled according to its mass measure. \item For $1\leq i\leq r$, construct the metric measure space $\cT_i'$ from $\cT_i$ by multiplying the distance between each two points by $\sqrt{X_i}$ and multiplying the measure of each Borel set by $X_i$.
 Denote the points in $\cT_i'$ that correspond to $\rho_i$ and $z_i$ by $\rho_i'$ and $z_i'$ respectively. \item Form a new space $\cH^{(s)}$ from $\cK_{n,3}$ by replacing the edge $(u_i, v_i)$ by $\cT_i'$ identifying $\rho_i'$ with $u_i$ and $z_i'$ with $v_i$, $1\leq i\leq r$. \end{enumeratea} \end{constr} This construction of $\cH^{(s)}$ was given in \cite[Procedure 1]{BBG-limit-prop-11}.
 Note that $\core(\cH^{(s)})$ is given by the multigraph $\cK_{n,3}$ with associated edge lengths $d_{\cT_i'}(\rho_i', z_i')=\sqrt{X_i}\cdot d_{\cT_i}(\rho_i, z_i)$, $1\leq i\leq r$, where $d_{\cT_i}$ denotes the metric on $\cT_i$.

 For $s=0$, we define the space $\cH^{(0)}$ to be the Brownian CRT $\cT_{2\ve}$.
 The explicit construction of the space $\cH^{(1)}$ is not relevant to our proof, so we do not include it here, and instead refer the reader to \cite[Procedure 1]{BBG-limit-prop-11}.
-The spaces $\cH^{(s)}$, $s\geq 0$, are the building blocks for the scaling limits of critical random graphs as we will see below.
+Let us also mention here that there are two other constructions of $\cH^{(s)}$.
+In Construction~\ref{constr:S-k} below, we describe a `depth-first construction' of $\cH^{(s)}$.
+This construction was essentially contained in the arguments in \cite{BBG-12}.
+An alternate construction that can be viewed as a `breadth-first construction' is given in \cite[Construction 2.2]{miermont-sen}.